 - Sharpen up your pet’s training

-How to play “Find It”
+How to play “Find It.”

 Benefits of regular play

 Playing the Find it game can help in various situations.
-A quick game can help timid or nervous dogs relax when in an unfamiliar situation or when meeting new people, maybe at the Vet’s surgery.
-It’s also an ideal diversion to calm your dog when he has excess energy to channel, while also providing important stimulation for your pet’s brain and nose power skills.
+A quick game can help timid or nervous dogs relax when in an unfamiliar situation or meeting new people, maybe at the Vet’s surgery.
+It’s also an ideal diversion to calm your dog when he has excess energy to channel while providing important stimulation for your pet’s brain and nose power skills.
 With many endless combinations, your pet will be relaxed and happy.

 Owners who regularly play games with their pets develop better communication, respect and understanding with their dogs.
 Brain games can help senior dogs to stay active and alert and are a brilliant way to challenge a pup’s developing brain.
 Keeping your dog mentally stimulated is just as important as walking and giving him daily exercise.